 It has a six-quart capacity that’s ideal for a family of four, but if you need something larger, Farberware also offers an eight-quart version that has a larger inner cooking pot, but fewer pre-programmed features.

-Best Splurge: Ninja Foodi 8-Quart 9-in-1 Deluxe XL Pressure Cooker & Air Fryer
+Ninja Foodi 8-Qt.
+Deluxe XL Pressure Cooker and Air Fryer

 Ninja is well-known for its multifunctional kitchen appliances, and the Foodi XL Pressure Cooker is another win to add to the list.
 It has nine different cooking functions, including pressure cook, steam, air crisp, and yogurt, and the setup includes an eight-quart inner pot, a five-quart cook and crisp basket, and a two-tiered rack that lets you double up on quantity.